 Auditors use precise terms to describe outcomes, so get comfortable with phrases like unqualified, qualified, and adverse opinions.
 A Type 2 report stands out because it shows controls working over time, not just on a single day.

-“An unqualified SOC 2 Type 2 opinion means controls operated effectively across the audit period.”
+β€œAn unqualified SOC 2 Type 2 opinion means controls operated effectively across the audit period.”

-That intensity typically consumes about 15% of IT/security effort on SOC 2 readiness and upkeep.
+Many teams pursue overlapping frameworks soon after their first SOC 2 β€” ISO 27001, HIPAA, or GDPR are the usual additions.
 You can trim overlap by aligning calendars and evidence lists across SOC 1, SOC 2, and ISO 27001 audits.
 Here are a few practical tips:

 • Correlate evidence-collection timelines with audit windows to avoid last-minute scrambles.